sunyumail93/PipeRiboseq/README.md

 # PipeRiboseq
-A comprehensive pipeline for Ribo-seq data analysis (mapping, quantification and visualization).
+A comprehensive pipeline for Ribo-seq data analysis (mapping, quantification, and visualization).

 PipeRiboseq has been used in the following publication:

 Sun, Y.H., Zhu, J., Xie, L.H. et al. Ribosomes guide pachytene piRNA formation on long intergenic piRNA precursors.
 Nat Cell Biol 22, 200–212 (2020). https://doi.org/10.1038/s41556-019-0457-4

 ## Software prerequisites
-This pipeline is designed to run on Linux servers, and requires the following softwares:
+This pipeline is designed to run on Linux servers, and requires the following software:
 ```
 R
 Python3